About LSU Museum of Natural Science

 The exhibit area highlights nine habitat dioramas which were constructed between the years of 1955-1964 by the talented scientist and artist, Ambrose Daigre.
 Habitat dioramas were popular forms of display in natural history museums beginning in the early 1900’s.
 They were intended to give the illusion of a real scene as being viewed through a window.
 The background of the diorama is constructed in the shape of a half dome to give the illusion of depth.
 It was Daigre’s job to blend the three dimensional foreground with the painted background to create a continuous natural scene.

 In addition to the habitat dioramas, the Museum also has displays of the mammals, birds, reptiles and amphibians of Louisiana, as well as the first Mike the Tiger, Experience Antarctica, Louisiana Native Americans, and Making a Big Splash with Louisiana Fishes.
 Fossil bones of a mastodon and a cast of the skull of the dinosaur, Allosaurus, are also on display.
 More specific information about the Museum exhibits is available under the "Exhibits" tab.

 Each year, more than 3,500 visitors view the Museum’s exhibits and benefit from informative tours and outreach programs.

-The mission of the LSU Museum of Natural Science is acquisition, preservation, and study of research collections by Museum faculty, staff, students and associates to generate knowledge of global biodiversity and human prehistory, to promote an understanding and appreciation of nature through excellence in science education for the benefit of the people of the state, the nation, and the world.
+The mission of the LSU Museum of Natural Science is the acquisition, preservation, and study of research collections by museum faculty, staff, students, and associate to generate knowledge of global biodiversity and human prehistory, and to promote an understanding and appreciation of nature through excellence in science education for the benefit of the people of the state, the nation, and the world.

 As the only comprehensive research museum in the south central United States, the LSU Museum of Natural Science supports a variety of scientific and educational roles, including: